Diego-FloresG/Data-Mining/Unit_4/Evaluation/README.md

 Result:

+It can be seen that the k means prediction shows three data sets that represent the previously eliminated categories, where if it is compared with the visualization of the original data, the very similar relationship that exists can be observed.

 ![kmeans](../img/kmean_iris.png)

+### K-means explication:

 K-means clustering (MacQueen 1967) is one of the most commonly used unsupervised machine learning algorithm for partitioning a given data set into a set of k groups (i.e. k clusters), where k represents the number of groups pre-specified by the analyst.
 It classifies objects in multiple groups (i.e., clusters), such that objects within the same cluster are as similar as possible (i.e., high intra-class similarity), whereas objects from different clusters are as dissimilar as possible (i.e., low inter-class similarity).
 In k-means clustering, each cluster is represented by its center (i.e, centroid) which corresponds to the mean of points assigned to the cluster.